l-johnston/autolv/README.md

 # autolv - Interact with LabVIEW VIs from Python

-The only export from autolv is LVApp that opens an ActiveX connection to LabVIEW through its VI Server.
+The only export from autolv is App that opens an ActiveX connection to LabVIEW through its VI Server.
 With a reference to LabVIEW it is then possible to open an ActiveX connection to a specific VI.
 The primary use case for this library is to set control values on the VI front panel from Python, run the VI,